ArjanCodes/examples/datascience_tips/Outline_part_2.md

 ## Introduction (talking head)

-Last week, I showed you the first steps to refactor a data science project.
-Today, I'm going to complete the work, let's first recap what I've done so far.
+Last week, I showed you the first steps to refactoring a data science project.
+In this part, I'm going create a Runner class that will be responsible for running the main training and testing loop, which is currently still in the main.py file.

+If you want to learn more about data science, Skillshare, who's the sponsor of this video, is a great place to start.

 # Code recap (screencast)